-That the Financial Performance and Budget Committee recommend that the City Council:
+That the City Council:

 - Approve an Agreement for Business License, Transient Occupancy Tax, Short-Term Rental, and Utility User Tax Services with Hinderliter, de Llamas and Associates (HdL), for a one-year term with an option to extend one year, for a not-to-exceed amount of \$340,000; and - 2.
 Authorize the City Manager, or his designee, to execute the Agreement, issue a notice of termination when applicable, execute extensions if necessary and subject to the availability of budgeted funds, and to make any other required non-substantive changes.